-TikTok Shop Creator Commission Changes in 2026: What Sellers Need to Know
+TikTok Shop Creator Commissions and Seller Liability in 2026: What Sellers Need to Know

 "A creator posted a video saying our supplement 'cures inflammation.'
 We never approved that claim.
-TikTok pulled our listing, docked 12 AHR points, and the creator's account is fine."
+TikTok pulled our listing, docked our account health, and the creator's account is fine."

-TikTok Shop's affiliate commission system has always been straightforward on the surface: sellers set a commission rate, creators promote the product, and TikTok takes a platform fee on top.
-But the structure underneath has shifted significantly in 2026.
+TikTok Shop's affiliate commission system is straightforward on the surface: the seller sets a commission rate, creators promote the product, and TikTok takes a platform fee on top.
+The part many sellers get wrong is who controls each number.

-The Liability Shift: Who Pays for Creator Claims
+Who Pays for Creator Claims: The Seller-Liability Reality

 Here is how the liability chain works in practice: